 Another area I am interested in is the grammatical description of Greek.
 I translated and adopted in Greek the book Greek: A Comprehensive Grammar of the Modern Language by Peter Mackridge, David Holton & Irene Philippaki-Warburton (Routledge, 1997), which I subsequently revised in its second edition (Routledge, 2012).
 I have also worked on comparative descriptions of Greek with Turkish and Albanian within the relevant actions of three research projects: (a) Program for the Education of Muslim Children – Action: Greek as a foreign language for secondary school (muslim) students: Grammar and teaching (National and Kapodistrian University of Athens); (b) Pythagoras Project – Action: A comparative study of Greek – Turkish: Grammatical analysis and acquisition of Turkish as a foreign language (University of the Aegean); (c) Education of Foreigner and Repatriated Students – Action: Reinforcement of students’ mother tongue (Aristotle University of Thessaloniki).

-Finally, I have worked on the diachronic development of certain morphosyntactic phenomena in Greek, such as the development of the mood system and of the clause structure from Ancient to Modern Greek, the development of second and non-second position clitics in Standard Modern Greek and its dialects from the clitic system of Koine Greek and the development of agglutinative patterns and harmony-like processes in the nominal inflection of Central Asia Minor Greek dialects.
+Finally, I have worked on the diachronic development of certain morphosyntactic phenomena in Greek, such as the development of the mood system and of the clause structure from Ancient to Modern Greek, the development of second and non-second position clitics in Standard Modern Greek and its dialects from the clitic system of Koine Greek, the development of agglutinative patterns and harmony-like processes in the nominal inflection of Central Asia Minor Greek dialects, and the development of the morphology and syntax of participles from Ancient to Modern Greek through the stage of Medieval Greek.